Ulysses Oliver Sentenced for Assaulting Inmates

 Former Alabama Correctional Sergeant, Ulysses Oliver Sentenced for Assaulting Inmates

-(STL.News) The Justice Department announced that Ulysses Oliver Jr., 47, a former Alabama Department of Corrections (ADOC) Sergeant, was sentenced in federal court to this morning to 30 months of imprisonment, to be followed by three years of supervised release.
+Montgomery, AL (STL.News) The Justice Department today announced that Ulysses Oliver Jr., 47, a former Alabama Department of Corrections Sergeant, was sentenced in federal court to 30 months of imprisonment, to be followed by three years of supervised release.
+There is no parole in the federal system.
 Oliver previously pleaded guilty to assaulting two inmates at ADOC’s Elmore Correctional Facility.

 Two other former corrections officers have pleaded guilty in connection with this incident, and a third was convicted at trial.
 Former ADOC correctional officers Bryanna Mosley and Leon Williams pleaded guilty in May and July 2019, respectively, to failing to intervene to stop the assaults.
 Another officer, former ADOC correctional lieutenant Willie Burks, who was the shift commander during the Feb.
 16, 2019 incident, was convicted by a federal jury on July 21, 2021, of failing to intervene to stop Oliver from assaulting the second inmate.